IJELLH (International Journal of English Language, Literature in Humanities)

-IJELLH (International Journal of English Language, English Literature and Humanities) has got some responsibilities to its Authors, please find below responsibility of the writers-
+IJELLH (International Journal of English Language, English Literature in Humanities) has got some responsibilities to its Authors, please find below responsibility of the writers-

 All authors are responsible for the entire work.
 All authors shall work with the editor bord members to correct if any mistake those have been discovered.

 Authors should publish only original work and has not been published anywhere else and an appropriate citation should be made on citing the works of others.

 An author should not admit the same research in more than one manuscript for a primary publication or journal.
 The reported scope of work should be based on proper citation from the other publications.